tomasemilio/FastAPI-Boilerplate/README.md

 ## Run tests.

-We use the `TestCongig` to run tests
+We use the `TestConfig` to run tests

 ```bash
 ./test.sh